nielskrijger/basic-java-cookbook/README.md

 Basic-java-cookbook
 ===================

-This repository installs a specified java version on the VM.
+This Chef cookbook installs java.

-The basic-java-cookbook does not offer any functionality whatsoever and likely you'll want to use the official java cookbook for your deployments instead.
+The basic-java-cookbook has very limited configurability and likely you'll want to use the official java cookbook for your deployments instead.

-Personally I found those way too complicated for my taste; this cookbook contains just a couple of lines of code to achieve what I need.
+Personally I find the community cookbooks too complicated; this cookbook is tailored to my personal needs.